JacekKorneluk/JacekKorneluk/README.md

 - 👋 Hi, I’m @JacekKorneluk
-- 👀 I’m interested in Blockchain Solutions and Medical-Ai
+- 👀 I’m interested in Blockchain Solutions and Medical-AI
-- 🌱 I’m currently learning Postgraduate Blockchain Enabled Business at RMIT
+- 🌱 I’m RMIT Blockchain @ AI Strategy Alumnus
-- 💞️ I’m looking to collaborate on some Clinical Laboratory Diagnostic powered by Blockchain projects, but not only.
-Medical-Ai and Metaverse as well.
+- 💞️ I’m looking to collaborate on sturtups and DPM.
 - 📫 How to reach me;

 <!---